Tanish6738/DevStore/FEATURES.md

-# CodeHunt - Features & Functionalities
+# DevStore - Features & Functionalities

 *Last Updated: July 1, 2025*

 ## 🚀 **Application Overview**

-CodeHunt (DevToolkit) is a comprehensive developer-friendly web application that allows users to bookmark, organize, and share their favorite development tools, APIs, SaaS products, and resources.
+DevStore (DevStore) is a comprehensive developer-friendly web application that allows users to bookmark, organize, and share their favorite development tools, APIs, SaaS products, and resources.
 Built with Next.js 15, MongoDB, and Clerk authentication, it serves as a "Pocket" or "Raindrop.io" specifically designed for developers.

 ---